Charlotte Thomson Iserbyt

 Charlotte Thomson Iserbyt (October 26, 1930 – February 8, 2022) was an American freelance writer and senior policy advisor to the U.S. Department of Education.

 Early life and education

 Charlotte Thomson Iserbyt was born in Brooklyn, New York on October 26, 1930.
 She attended Dana Hall preparatory school and Katharine Gibbs College in New York City, where she studied business.
 Iserbyt's father and grandfather were Yale University graduates and members of the Skull and Bones secret society.

 Career

+Charlotte Thomson Iserbyt (October 26, 1930 – February 8, 2022) was an American writer and former senior policy advisor to the U.S. Department of Education under President Ronald Reagan.
+She is best known for her book, The Deliberate Dumbing Down of America, in which she argues that the American public education system was intentionally altered to eliminate parental influence and mold children for a globalist, socialist-collectivist future.